Critical points of modular forms: Introduction

 \paragraph{Contents} We start by recalling some basic properties of quasimodular forms in \cref{sec:set-up}.
 In \cref{sec:h} we discuss equivariant functions~$h$ associated to quasimodular forms of depth~$1$ and of higher depth, which results in the proof of \cref{thm:main1} in Section~\ref{sec:5}.
 The proof of \cref{thm:main2} is obtained in Section~\ref{sec:3} (for $\lambda=\infty$) and in Section~\ref{sec:5} (for $\lambda<\infty$).
 We indicate how \cref{thm:crit} and \cref{cor:upperbound} then follow as corollaries of \cref{thm:main1}.
 Moreover, in all sections we give many additional examples.

-\paragraph{Acknowledgements} We would like to thank Gunther Cornelissen and Wadim Zudilin for inspiring conversations and helpful feedback.
+\paragraph{Acknowledgements} We would like to thank Gunther Cornelissen and Wadim Zudilin for inspiring conversations and helpful feedback, as well as Joseph Oesterlé and the anonymous reviewer for many helpful comments on a previous version of this paper.
 A great part of this research has been carried out in the library of the mathematical institute of Utrecht University (even when both authors were not affiliated with this university any more), as well as during a visit of the second author to the Max-Planck-Institut für Mathematik, for which we would like to thank both institutes.